-The college's annual investment plan involved tangible fixed asset additions during the year amounted to £753,000.
-This was split between land and buildings refurbishment of £408,000 and equipment purchased of £345,000
+The college's annual investment plan involved tangible fixed asset additions during the year amounted to £2,296,000.
+This was split between the purchase of CCM £950,000, land and buildings refurbishment of £580,000 and equipment purchased of £766,000.
+The College also had assets in the course of construction that had been valued at £248,000 at the balance sheet date.

-Sources of Income
+Sources of income

 The college has significant reliance on the education sector funding bodies for its principal funding source, largely from recurrent grants.
-In 2019/20, the ESFA/Combined Authority provided 76% of the college's total income.
+In 2020/21, the ESFA/Combined Authority provided 87% of the college's total income.

 The College's Commercial Activities are relatively minor representing less than 3% of income.
-Following the Covid-19 pandemic the College has assumed no commercial income for its budget next year and will perform a sustainability review once there is some clarity on when a return to sustained normal trading may be available.
-Whilst these activities fall under the Commercial description in reality they form a key part of the vibrant College environment for both staff and students and remain in long term plans.
+Whilst these activities fall under the Commercial description in reality they form a key part of the vibrant College environment for both staff and students and remain in long term plans on this basis.